Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/image-to-kb-prompt.md

 - Offer a rating of the brand in comparison to others in the category, using a clear and justified rating system (e.g., 1-5 stars, percentile ranking)
 - Discuss the brand's strengths and weaknesses as presented in the image or inferred from the content
 - Note any recent developments, innovations, or challenges faced by the brand, if mentioned in the image

-- Maintain a professional, informative, and objective style throughout the document
-- Use clear, precise language, adapting the terminology used in the visual content while ensuring accessibility to a broad audience
-- Remain neutral when presenting information, avoiding bias or personal opinions
-- Build from foundational knowledge to more advanced concepts as structured in the image, ensuring a logical progression of ideas
-- Incorporate engaging elements from the visual content such as questions, scenarios, or thought-provoking statements to maintain reader interest
-- Use standard Markdown formatting for all documentation, ensuring consistency and readability

-### Length and Depth

-- Aim for exhaustive coverage of the image's content, leaving no detail unexplored
-- Expand on concepts where possible, while maintaining the image's focus and intent
-- Provide in-depth explanations and analysis throughout, based on the visual content and supplemented with relevant external knowledge where appropriate
-- Balance breadth and depth to create a comprehensive resource that not only reflects but also enhances and elaborates on the original image

-### Accuracy and Sources

-- Use the image as the primary source, ensuring all information is accurately represented and transcribed
-- Include ALL statistics, data points, and research findings from the visual content, preserving their original context
-- Cite specific areas or elements of the image for key information, using a consistent referencing system
-- Clearly indicate when information is inferred or when additional context is added beyond what's explicitly shown in the image, maintaining transparency

-### AI-Friendly Features

-- Use consistent and intuitive tagging for key elements (e.g., `<definition>`, `<example>`, `<theory>`, `<principle>`)
-- Create comprehensive machine-readable metadata (e.g., topic categories, related keywords, field of study) based on the image's content
-- Implement a clear, consistent, and logical structure for easy parsing and information retrieval
-- Include structured data formats (e.g., JSON-LD) for key information, enhancing machine readability
-- Provide numerical identifiers for sections and subsections to facilitate precise referencing and navigation

-### Multimedia and Visualization

-- Describe in meticulous detail ALL images, diagrams, or infographics within the main image, ensuring no visual element is overlooked
-- Recreate tables to present comparative information or datasets from the visual content, enhancing readability and data accessibility
-- Note any references to external content, resources, or multimedia elements mentioned in the image
-- Suggest potential visualizations or diagrams that could enhance the textual content, based on the information provided in the image

-### Image-Specific Considerations

-- Describe in detail the overall layout and design of the image, including color schemes, visual hierarchy, and design elements that contribute to information presentation
-- Explain ALL icons, symbols, or visual metaphors used in the image and their meanings, noting any that are unclear or ambiguous
-- Interpret any timelines, flowcharts, or process diagrams present in the visual content, ensuring the logical flow is accurately represented in text
-- Discuss the relationships between different elements of the image, such as how information is connected or flows from one section to another, highlighting any visual cues that indicate these relationships
-- Address any interactive elements that may be present in digital versions of the image, describing their functionality and purpose

-### System Notes

-#### 1. Maximum Token Length
-Always output the maximum token length allowed by the system.
-Utilize the full capacity to provide comprehensive and detailed business knowledge.

-#### 2. Continuous Output
-Do not provide any meta commentary about the task.
-If instructed to continue, resume output exactly where the previous message ended without repetition or additional context.

-#### 3. Forbidden Topics
-Do not mention "Quantum Computers"

-## Output Format
-Always output in Markdown format.